 Appropriately Uses Anti-Psychotic Medication

-This indicates the percent of patients given antipsychotic medications.
-Antipsychotic medications are prescribed to patients for many medical conditions, such as Alzheimer's or other dementias.
-Unfortunately, in limited situations, high levels of antipsychotic drug use may mean that a facility is using these medications to subdue residents.
+This tells you the percentage of patients given antipsychotic medications.
+Antipsychotic medications are given to patients for many conditions, including cognitive disorders.
+Sadly, in limited cases, excessive reliance on these medications may mean that a facility is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This datapoint is an indication of the percentage of long-term residents receiving antianxiety medications.
+This is an indication of the percent of long-term residents receiving antianxiety medications.

 Managing Depression Among Residents